History

 Community Building

-Through fun team bonding activities, collaborative meetings, interactive workshops, group outreach, and the occasional outdoor excursion, SLG members get to know each other pretty well!
-The sense of community we work hard to develop extends outside the group as well, as you’ll engage with other students, create sustainability-themed events, and collaborate with campus leaders like RAs and Faculty Fellows as you work to leave a lasting impact on campus.
+Through team bonding activities, collaborative meetings, interactive workshops, group outreach, and the occasional outdoor excursion, SLG members get to know each other pretty well!
+The sense of community we work hard to develop extends outside the group as well, as you’ll engage with other students, create sustainability-themed events, and collaborate with campus leaders as you work to leave a lasting impact on campus.

 Mission